Otago Peninsula: Arrival of the Europeans

 James Cook sailed past in February 1770 and named Cape Saunders after the Secretary of the Admiralty.
 His chart showed a bay at Hooper's Inlet, which may have been explored and named by Charles Hooper (chief officer on Daniel Cooper's English sealer, Unity) in the summer of 1808–1809.

-Sealers began to use the harbour around then, probably anchoring off Wellers' Rock, modern Ōtākou, where there was extensive Māori settlement.
+Sealers began to use the harbour around then, probably anchoring off Wellers' Rock, modern Otakou, where there was extensive Māori settlement.
 Otago Harbour is where the Sealers' War began, sparked by an incident on the Sydney Cove while her men were sealing at Cape Saunders.
-This led to James Kelly's 1817 attack on 'the City of Otago' (probably the Te Rauone settlement(s)), after William Tucker and others were killed at Whareakeake (Murdering Beach) further north.
+This led to James Kelly's 1817 attack on "the City of Otago" (probably the Te Rauone settlement(s)), after William Tucker and others were killed at Whareakeake (Murdering Beach) further north.
 Peace was re-established by 1823.
 1826 saw the visit of the Rosanna and the Lambton, ships of the first New Zealand Company.
-They also brought the first recorded European women to NZ, and produced Thomas Shepherd's pictures of the Peninsula.
-Shepherd’s paintings are the oldest known, and are held in the Sydney's Mitchell Library.
-In November 1831 the Weller brothers, Joseph, George and Edward, established their whaling station at Wellers' Rock.
-Throughout the '30s, their Otago establishment grew to be the largest in the country and the harbour became an international whaling port.
+They also brought the first recorded European women to New Zealand, and produced Thomas Shepherd's pictures of the Peninsula.
+Shepherd's paintings are the oldest known, and are held in the Sydney's Mitchell Library.
+In November 1831, the Weller brothers, Joseph, George, and Edward, established their whaling station at Wellers' Rock.
+Throughout the 1830s, their Otago establishment grew to be the largest in the country, and the harbour became an international whaling port.
 In 1841 Octavius Harwood and C.W.
 Schultze took over the Wellers' operation.

 There was conflict with Māori, who suffered epidemics of measles and influenza in 1835 and 1836.
-Whaling collapsed in 1839 and in March 1840 Dumont D'Urville, a visiting French navigator, described the Peninsula's European and Māori communities as both trafficking in alcohol and sex.
-The Treaty of Waitangi was signed on the Peninsula in June, although the South Island had already been annexed by 'right of discovery'.
+Whaling collapsed in 1839, and in March 1840 Dumont D'Urville, a visiting French navigator, described the Peninsula's European and Māori communities as both trafficking in alcohol and sex.
+The Treaty of Waitangi was signed on the Peninsula in June, although the South Island had already been annexed by "right of discovery".
 The first Christian service was preached on the Peninsula later that year at Otago by Bishop Pompallier.